opensupports/opensupports/README.md

 ## 👨🏼‍💻 Development

 Are you a programmer?
-You can help us build OpenSupports' features!
+You can help us to fix bugs and build OpenSupports' features!

 Check out our [development guide](./DEVELOPMENT.md) to get your development environment up and running.